cultureandempire/cultureandempire.github.io/cande.md

 It can be hard to discuss science when society is going through a period of insanity.
 The cries of "heretic!" and burnings at the stake may be history, yet the same patterns of thought run through modern societies just as they did through medieval society.
 Searching for truth, in a theocracy, can lead to harsh punishments.
 Galileo Galilei, for insisting that the Earth turned around the Sun, was tried for heresy, forced to recant, and put under house arrest until his death.

-When mysterious things happen -- like car bombs in the street, or lights in the sky, or goats with two heads -- we all immediately seek an explanation.
+When mysterious things happen -- like car bombs in the street, or lights in the sky, or newborn goats with two heads -- we all immediately seek an explanation.
 It's part of the human thought process, the need to understand.
 Indeed, when we cannot understand and process some major event, we become numb and slow.

 We have two major and opposing strategies to deal with unacceptable mystery.
 These are: magical thinking, and evidence-based thinking, which we also call "science."
 Magical thinking starts with an grand explanation that appeals to emotion and self-interest, and then it collects support for that explanation.